ga-wdi-boston/rails-activerecord-one-to-many/README.md

 end
 ```

-The [has_many](http://guides.rubyonrails.org/association_basics.html#the-has-many-association) adds methods to a class/model that will provide the above methods.
-These methods will generate the correct SQL to retrieve all songs that are associated with this album.
-Or to generate the SQL to associate, or make a child song.
+The [has_many association](http://guides.rubyonrails.org/association_basics.html#the-has-many-association) adds methods to a class/model that will provide the above methods.
+These methods will generate the correct SQL to retrieve all songs that are associated with this album, or to generate the SQL to associate, or make a child song.

+Again, when you're in the model file album.rb, the code `has_many :songs` is a method that takes `:songs` as the argument.
+This method generates Ruby methods that themselves generate SQL to retrieve all the songs that are associated with a particular album, or create a new song and associate it with that album.

 * Show all the songs associated with an album.